-As a director of a UK limited company, you may therefore claim directors redundancy payment, the same as any employee entitled to redundancy.
-Once you’re claim submitted, then the process commences and paid through the governments National Insurance Fund and Redundancy Payment Service (RPS).
+Being a director of a UK limited company, you may therefore claim directors redundancy payment, the same as any employee entitled to redundancy.
+Once you submit your claim, the process begins and is paid through the government’s National Insurance Fund and Redundancy Payment Service (RPS).

-However, claims can be complex and making the wrong disclosures on both the RP1 and RP3 forms can lead to claims being rejected.
-Therefore, HBG Advisory can we help you and make sure that your claim doesn’t get rejected and therefore your claim maximised, processed correctly and therefore payments processed.
+However, claims can be complex, and wrong disclosures on both the RP1 and RP3 forms can lead to rejection of claims.
+Therefore, HBG Advisory can help you ensure your claim doesn’t get rejected, and therefore your claim is maximised, processed correctly, and therefore payments processed.

-Directors, however, regularly under claim their redundancy or particularly do not claim, when placed into Liquidation.
-However, we can help you maximise your claim from Redundancy Payment Service (RPS), this will be done alongside the Insolvency Practitioner to make sure claims paid out without the need to go to a costly tribunal.
+Directors regularly under claim their redundancy, or particularly do not claim, when placed into liquidation.
+However, we can help maximise your claim from the Redundancy Payment Service (RPS).
+This will be done alongside the Insolvency Practitioner to ensure claims paid out without the need to go to a costly tribunal.

 Director Redundancy Claim – Criteria For Claiming Redundancy?

-To be able to make a claim as a company director for redundancy, you must, however, first meet set criteria:
+However, to make a claim as a company director for redundancy, you must first meet the set criteria:

-- You have a contracts of employment (As employees have employment contract)
+- You have a contract of employment (as employees have an employment contract);

-- A company entering Liquidation or must already in liquidation
+- A company entering liquidation or must already be in liquidation.

-What am I entitled to and eligibility to claim?
+What am I entitled to and eligible to claim?

-As a director, you are therefore entitled to claim for redundancy:
+As a director, you can therefore claim redundancy: